 “Che Guevara is a hero and a revolutionary.
 I don’t know why more Americans don’t love the man.”

 As you may or may not know, I have studied leadership for years.
-I have studied and written about all kinds of leaders from the past to the present and both the good and bad.
+I have studied and written about all kinds of leaders from the past to the present, both good and bad.
 If there is anything that I would like to profess here today, there are many things wrong with what this person suggested.
 If Che were any kind of leader, I would immediately label him a pseudo-transformational leader (Robertson, 2016).

 Furthermore, the ideas of Marx and Stalin (at least in part) continue to inspire (for some reason) certain groups of people around the world to this very day in the way that they intended.
-Following or even admiring Che… this one I have a hard time wrapping my head around.
+Following or even admiring Che… this one, I have a hard time wrapping my head around.

 The narrative is that Che Guevara, or Ernesto as it were, was an Argentine Marxist revolutionary.
 He was a physician, a guerrilla leader, and is today (at least to some), a counterculture symbol of rebellion.
 I will admit it sounds good on the surface.
 Is Che someone who deserves such love and admiration?
 Some sure think so.
 Even some American teachers.
 This is odd because you would think that if anyone knew better, it would be the educated.
 Let me share with you what I know, and then you can be the judge.